Image Slider

 Kasai Rinkai Park is a must-visit destination at any time of year as one of Tokyo’s largest seaside parks — just one stop away from Tokyo Disneyland, by the way.
 There's a Ferris wheel, an aquarium, an observatory, a cafe, a beach and all kinds of beautiful trees, including plentiful cherry blossoms.
 They look even better from the top of the Ferris wheel, we promise.

-Explore the best things to do in Japan in spring, how to celebrate cherry blossom season, what to eat at hanami and the cherry blossom forecast.
+Explore all of our cherry blossom experiences, followed by the best things to do in Japan in spring, how to celebrate cherry blossom season, what to eat at hanami and the cherry blossom forecast.

 How long does a full bloom cherry blossom last?